 This is the easiest identifier of an unhappy gut.
 Having an upset stomach causes stomach or gut pain, cramping, bloating, gas, constipation, and diarrhea all of which are indications that your gut is having trouble processing food and eliminating waste.

 Sudden changes in weight

-Gaining or losing weight unintentionally may also be a sign of an unhealthy gut.
-When our gastrointestinal tract is unbalanced it affects our ability to absorb nutrients as well as regulate blood sugar or store fat.
-Bacterial overgrowth in the small intestine can lead to weight loss while weight gain has the potential to cause insulin resistance.
-Further, it can also create urges to overeat due to low nutritional absorption.
+Sudden weight gain or loss can also be a symptom of an unhealthy gut.
+When our gastrointestinal tract is out of balance, it affects our ability to absorb nutrients, use sugar + or store fat.
+An overgrowth of bacteria in the small intestine can lead to weight loss.
+In addition, the urge to overeat may develop due to insufficient nutrient absorption.

-Eczema and related skin issues may also be related to an unhealthy gut.
-Inflammation as a result of a poor diet can irritate the skin or cause food allergies.
+Skin problems can also be linked to an unhealthy gut.
+Inflammation from a poor diet can irritate the skin or cause a food allergy.

 Sleep and fatigue issues

 Poor gut health can affect your sleep, such as sleep disturbances or insomnia.
 Serotonin, a hormone that affects moods and sleep, is produced in the gut meaning that an unhealthy microbiome has the potential to disrupt or impair your sleep.

 Food intolerances mean that your gut has difficulty digesting and absorbing certain foods.
 This is an immune reaction and it is thought that food intolerances may be caused by an unhealthy gut.